 Results for 2019-2020

-Ranking: The School prefers not to rank its students.
+Ranking: Within IUSD we do not rank our students.
 The difference between the student who ranked 10th and the one who ranked 20th is often less than 00.10 grade point and can be very misleading.

 The Instrumental Music Program has been designated as a Grammy “Signature Gold” School by the Grammy Foundation, honoring Irvine High as one of the top 10 music programs in the nation.
 The program enrolls over 500 musicians in Marching Band (200 members), Jazz Ensemble 1 and 2, Symphonic Band, Wind Ensemble, Concert Band, Concert Orchestra, Philharmonic Orchestra, Symphonic Orchestra, Percussion Ensemble, Piano and Guitar.

-Vocal Music enrolls over 200 students in Treble Chorus, Canta Bella, Chorale, Irvine Singers and AP Music Theory.
+Vocal Music Program enrolls over 200 students in Chorale, Canta Bella, Concert Chorale, Irvine Singers and Viva Cantar.
+The vocal music program holds 3-4 concerts per year featuring all choral leveled courses.

-The Visual Arts program includes course offerings in Painting and Drawing, Ceramics, Multicultural Arts, Media Studies/Video Production, Computer Art, Visual Imagery and four (4) AP Art and Art History courses.
-All of these courses meet University of California requirements.
+The Visual Arts Program includes course beginning & advanced offerings in Intro to Art, Painting and Drawing, Ceramics, Video Production, Computer Graphics, Visual Imagery, Animation, and four (4) AP Art and Art History courses.
+All of these courses meet the University of California A-G requirements and many are also CTE courses.

-The Career Technical Ed program includes course offerings in Career Exploration and Computer Applications, Computer Science, Web Site Design, Engineering Design, and Practical Auto.
+The Career Technical Education (CTE) Program includes beginning, intermediate and advanced course offerings in Computer Science, Web Site Design, Engineering and Automotive.

-In Activities, leadership credits are awarded to Associated Student Body (ASB) officers, and Student Forum representatives.
-The school is proud of an award winning yearbook and newspaper.
+In Activities, leadership credits are awarded to Associated Student Body (ASB) officers and Student Forum.